 - Household Income: $0 to $9,999, $10,000 to 14,999, $15,000 to $24,999, $25,000 to 36,999, $37,000 to $49,999, $50,000 to $74,999, $75,000 or more, Free and reduced lunch (if income data is not available)

-- Ethnic/Racial Background: African American/Black, Asian, Caucasian/White, Hispanic/Latino, Middle Eastern, Multi-racial, Native American, Native Hawaiian/Pacific Islander, Other
+- Racial Background: African American/Black, Asian, Caucasian/White, Middle Eastern, Multi-racial, Native American, Native Hawaiian/Pacific Islander, Other

-- U.S. Veteran Status (Are you or have you ever been a member of the Armed Forces?
+- Veteran Status (Do you now or have you ever served in the Armed Forces?)

 - Zip Codes of Residence

-- July 1, 2017 - Project funding year starts and agency Executive Directors are notified of award status.
+- July 1, 2021 - Project funding year starts, and agency executives are notified of award status